sujithraja7/sujithraja7/README.md

 - 👋 Hi, I’m @sujithraja7
-- 👀 I’m interested in ... cyber security
+- 👀 I’m interested in ... fullstack ,machinelearning
 - 🌱 I’m currently learning ... networking and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... sujithrajar15@gmail.com